Chris Rock–Will Smith slapping incident: Crew of Summer of Soul

 Musician Questlove and film producers David Dinerstein, Robert Fyvolent, and Joseph Patel were on stage immediately after the incident to accept the Best Documentary Feature award for Summer of Soul, and some commenters opined that this award had been overshadowed by the incident.
 The distracted audience searched Twitter for information on Rock and Smith.
 Gabrielle Ulubay of Marie Claire wrote that Summer of Soul "deserved to have its moment, and Questlove's touching speech and tribute to his parents deserved to have our full attention—but instead, the world kept its mind on Will Smith and Chris Rock and its eyes on Twitter."

 Questlove was asked about the incident by a reporter in a backstage press conference immediately after leaving the stage, and declined, "I'm not talking about that tonight, this is about the Harlem Cultural Festival."
 On The Tonight Show Starring Jimmy Fallon the next night, Questlove said he did not notice the slap in the moment because he was using Transcendental Meditation to curb his anxiety before the winner was called, and did not realize what had happened until "maybe three seconds before I spoke words".

-Individuals

-Reactions from celebrities who attended the Academy Awards varied.
-In general, there was strong condemnation of Smith's violence and support for Rock, though some defended Smith's actions or refused to take sides.
-Celebrities who sympathized with Smith include Jeremy Clarkson, Bradley Cooper, Tyrese Gibson, Tiffany Haddish, Kevin Hart, Jameela Jamil, Nicki Minaj, Tyler Perry, Jon Voight, and Denzel Washington.
-Celebrities who criticized Smith include Kareem Abdul-Jabbar, Tim Allen, Pedro Almodóvar, Judd Apatow, Thomas Haden Church, Steve Coogan, Kevin Costner, Mia Farrow, Kathy Griffin, Mark Hamill, Zoë Kravitz, Mila Kunis, John Leguizamo, Seth MacFarlane, Rosie O'Donnell, Rob Reiner, Paul Rodriguez, Joe Rogan, Amy Schumer, Chevy Chase, Howard Stern, and Wanda Sykes.

-Responses from certain celebrities went viral online, with videos of comedic actor Jim Carrey criticizing Smith's behavior amassing millions of views across social media and video platforms.
-In the clips taken from a CBS Mornings interview, Carrey stated, "You do not have the right to walk up on stage and smack somebody in the face because they said words," and that he would have sued Smith for if he were in Rock's position, saying, "That video is going to be there forever.
-It's going to be ubiquitous.
-That insult is going to last a very long time."
-He further criticized the moral integrity of the Hollywood film industry for giving Smith standing ovations after receiving his award, calling them "spineless".

-Pinkett Smith wrote in her memoir Worthy that the incident brought her and Smith closer.
-She said in a 2023 Parade interview, "That was a moment that I feel like we recognized once again... oh snap, we are just made for this journey together."
-She later received backlash for her statements.